-For that indicator, The United Nations provides data for Germany from 1996 to 2015.
-The average value for Germany during that period was 2.53 percent with a minumum of 2.13 percent in 1996 and a maximum of 2.89 percent in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 1996 to 2018.
+The average value for Germany during that period was 2.6 percent with a minimum of 2.14 percent in 1996 and a maximum of 3.09 percent in 2018.

 The expenditure for R&D on the charts includes both private and public spending on research and development.

-Definition: Gloss domestic expenditures on research and development (R&D), expressed as a percent of GDP.
+Definition: Gross domestic expenditures on research and development (R&D), expressed as a percent of GDP.
 They include both capital and current expenditures in the four main sectors: Business enterprise, Government, Higher education and Private non-profit.
 R&D covers basic research, applied research, and experimental development.